IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 p_i = 1 ( 1 - r_{i, j})^{N_{i, j}}
 $$

 where $r_{i, j}$ is the per individual detection probability at site i, visit j, and $p_i$ is the net probability of detection.
 This version does not use count data, but rather detection/non-detection and the binomial counts is the number of times an individual was detected at site $i$ out of $J$ replicates (visits), given the detection probability $p_i$ for that site.
-The Binomial outcome is descirbed as
+The Binomial outcome is described as

 $$
 P(Y_i = y_i) = \binom{J}{y_i} p^{y_i}_i (1 - p_i)^{J - y_i}